tqhuy2018/Casper-Perl-sdk/README.md

 You need to install all the libraries before you can run and test the Casper Perl SDK.

+#### For Windows users

-For Windows users, the libraries can be installed following these steps:
+The libraries can be installed following these steps:

 - Open Command Prompt
 - Run this command "perl -MCPAN -e shell"
 - Then run this command "install CryptX"

+#### For Mac users

-For Mac users, there are several steps need to be done before you can run these command above.
+There are several steps need to be done before you can run these command above.

 First of all, before installing the libraries, you have to assign the read/write permission for the Perl folder.
 In general the Perl setting folder is in this path "/Library/Perl/..."